christianblandford/fastai-gcp-manager/README.md

 # fastai-gcp-manager
 A simple GCP management CLI for FastAI training.

+Use this script to easily start, stop, connect, or get information about your GCP instance for fast.ai.
+This script will only work once you have installed and configured your GCP instance using the instructions found here: https://course.fast.ai/start_gcp.html

 # Installation:
 * Paste the following into your terminal and hit enter: `mkdir -p ~/bin/ && curl -o ~/bin/fastai https://raw.githubusercontent.com/christianblandford/fastai-gcp-manager/master/fastai && chmod a+x ~/bin/fastai && source ~/.profile`
 * Run `fastai config` to configure your instance